kev-zheng/kev-zheng.github.io/content/_posts/2016-07-25-summer-in-china.md

   15: Koi at the Stone Forest

   16: Taking advantage of the high-speed capabilities of the 7D to capture this

+description: Photos from a trip to Yunnan Province, China with the Zhang family
 ---